 To check the speed of your website, you can use GTMetrix.
 This is a free tool that displays the page speed and gives tips to improve.

 2. Create content that is easy to read and easy to find.

-3. Keep your navigation simple and keep your page count low.
+3. Keep your navigation simple and your page count low.

-A great example of this is our project we completed for M&G Electrical Contracting.
-This is a three page website.
-All of the important information is on the home page, such as the services offered, company values and information, team members, and contact information.
-The other two pages are about past work and career opportunities.
-This practice is beneficial because anyone interested in M&G Electrical Contracting can go to their website and learn all of the basics about the company.
+Small websites are beneficial because anyone interested in the company can quickly learn all the necessary information.
 From that point, the potential client can call, email, or send in a contact form submission to get more information.
-This leads to a conversation that could convert in to a sale or project.
+This leads to a conversation that could convert into a sale or project.